Collective Worship at St John's

 “Enter his gates with thanksgiving and enter his gates with praise!
 Give thanks to him and bless his name!”
 Psalms 100:4

-We hold a daily act of collective worship in our school.
-All Y1 – Y6 class teachers attend with their classes.
+We hold a daily act of collective worship in our school; class teachers attend with their classes.
 All other adults are welcome to attend also.
 The Collective Worship plan also includes whole school worship occasions, when all adults attend and parents and carers are invited too.

 Children in Nursery and Reception participate in a daily act of collective worship in their classrooms.
 The children in Reception begin to attend our whole school collective worship weekly after the Easter holiday.

-The Head Teacher and teachers lead collective worship.
-One day a week (currently Tuesdays), representatives from our local churches lead collective worship.
+The Headteacher and teachers lead collective worship.
+One day a week representatives from our local churches lead collective worship too.

 Monday, Tuesday and Thursday

 Collective worship is Sing Praise which lasts approximately 20 minutes during which praise songs are learned, practised and sung.
-The worship is supported by the Head boy(s) and girl(s) who open the collective worship by reading a verse from the bible referencing the joy and value of praise singing.
+The worship is supported by the Collective Worship Councillors who open the collective worship by reading a verse from the bible referencing the joy and value of praise singing.

 Common routines of Collective Worship